-Parkland and veteran trees.
-Barnsley’s landscape is enriched by historic parklands established in the 17th to 19th centuries, with scattered, distinctive, sometimes veteran, trees punctuating open areas of grazed grassland.
+Parkland, including veteran trees.
+Barnsley’s landscape is enriched by historic parklands with scattered, distinctive, sometimes veteran, trees punctuating open areas of grazed grassland.

 Priority Habitat details